Outdoor Research Aspire II GTX Jacket

 What We Don’t

-• The 2-layer construction doesn’t offer great breathability, leading to a clammy interior during high-output use.
+• 2-layer construction doesn’t offer great breathability, leading to a clammy interior during high-output use.

-• Hem cinch only covers the back half of the jacket, leading to bunching at the rear hem.
+• Hem cinch only covers the back half of the jacket, leading to bunching at the rear.

 • Hand pockets aren’t hipbelt- or harness-compatible, which detracts from the shell’s performance slant.

-Outdoor Research Aspire II GTX Jacket (cuff adjustments)
+Outdoor Research Aspire II GTX rain jacket (closeup with hood on)

 Comparison Table